 New Study Reveals Impact of Weaker Mandatory Motorcycle Helmet Laws

-Motorcycle accident injury lawyer Steve Caya provides the BEST legal representation when you are suffering and seek compensation.
+Motorcycle accident injury lawyer Steve Caya provides the BEST legal representation when you're suffering and need just compensation.

 The study revealed staggering results.
 After 2012, the percent of un-helmeted motorcycle riders who experienced head trauma rose from 20 to 44 percent.
 In other words, after helmet laws decreased, riders in Michigan were twice as likely to experience head trauma without a helmet than before the laws passed.
 The most recent Michigan State study echoed a similar study conducted in Pennsylvania in 2008 after the state switched to partial helmet laws in 2003.
 The Pennsylvania study similarly revealed that, in the two years after the helmet laws changed, helmet use decreased from 82 percent to 58 percent.
 The sharp decrease in helmet use led to a 42 percent increase in hospitalizations from motorcycle-related head injuries.